Garrett Beaman

 About Garrett

-I have personally navigated these "stuck" feelings for many years in my past, and with the help of my own supportive relationships and intensive therapeutic work, I've had some grounding realizations.
+I have personally navigated disparaging stories and the cycles they create for many years in my past.
+Discouraging societal norms about male sexuality/emotional expression, unsupportive relationships, and unresolved shame convinced me I was worth little and deserved even less.
+However with the help of my own mature relationships and intensive therapeutic work, I've had some grounding realizations.
 First, change is always possible, and it must come from within.
 No one can do the work for you, but others can provide the safety and support to make the work possible.
 Second, challenging emotions are part of the human experience and deserve acknowledgement.
 Healthy expressions of shame, rage, disgust, and guilt can all be a valuable part of our healing process.

 Background

-I received my Master's Degree in Mental Health Counseling and Behavioral Medicine at Boston University, where I began honing my interests in neuroscience, behavioral medicine, substance use counseling, and sex therapy.
+I received my Master's Degree in Mental Health Counseling and Behavioral Medicine at Boston University, where I began honing my interests in sex therapy, neuroscience, substance use counseling, and behavioral medicine.
 I have experience working in hospital settings with victims of violence, leading intensive outpatient groups for people with depression, and counseling people navigating drug and behavioral addictions.
-I am currently pursuing LMHC licensure in the state of Massachusetts.
-In order to fulfill my licensure requirements and meet the needs of my clients, I attend weekly supervision sessions with Dr. Lee Kinsey, PhD, LMHC.
 Supervision and consultation help me stay up-to-date on best practices, encourage introspection, and ultimately support the needs of all my clients.

 Modalities